PipedreamHQ/pipedream/docs/docs/apps/README.md

 </br>

 ::: tip Missing an integration?
-If we don't have an integration for an app that you'd like to see, please [request it on our Github roadmap](https://github.com/PipedreamHQ/pipedream/issues/new?assignees=&labels=app%2C+enhancement&template=app---service-integration.md&title=%5BAPP%5D) or [contribute it to the open source Pipedream registry](/apps/contributing/).
+If we don't have an integration for an app that you'd like to see, please [request let us know](https://pipedream.com/support) or [contribute it to the source available Pipedream registry](/apps/contributing/).
 :::

 **Check out the full list of integrated apps [here](https://pipedream.com/apps).**